NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SlicerColoc-Z-Stats/README.md

 # Project Description

 <!-- Add a short paragraph describing the project. -->
-This is an extension for computing the percentage of colocalization(Spatial overlap between different channels) of Z-stack TIFF images.
+This is an extension for computing the percentage of colocalization(Spatial overlap between different channels) of Z-stack TIFF images, which developed for category 'Quantification'.

 ## Objective